Becoming a member of the HAA entitles you to the following benefits:

 - Beginner’s Group talks to teach newcomers the basics needed to get the most enjoyment out of stargazing.

 - Star nights at the Binbrook Conservation Area where both members and visitors have the opportunity to observe away from city lights through their own telescopes and those of other members.
-If you bring your scope to Binbrook, other members are happy to help you set it up and find things with it!
+If you bring your scope to Binbrook, other members are usually happy to help you set it up and find objects with it!

-- Opportunities to participate in our public education programmes, including the possibility of giving shows at the McCallion Planetarium at McMaster University.
+- Opportunities to participate in our public education programmes, including the possibility of shows at the McCallion Planetarium at McMaster University.

 - Special group activities such as the Cosmology Discussion Group, Book Club etc.

-- Telescope-making classes for those interested in building their own reflecting telescope.
+- Telescope-making classes for those interested in building their own reflector telescope.

 - Members can take advantage of our telescope loaner program.
-Borrow an 8″ DOB, a pair of Pentax binoculars or a 60mm spotting scope for up to 1 month to learn the basics of using a telescope and help decide if owning a scope is what you want to do and what type of scope might work best for you.
+You can borrow an 8″ DOB, a pair of Pentax binoculars or a 60mm spotting scope for up to a month to learn the basics of using a telescope.
+This could help you decide if owning a scope is what you want and what type of scope might work best for you.

-To become a member download the membership application and mail it along with your payment to the following.
-Please don’t mail cash.
-Alternatively bring your completed membership application with you to the next public general meeting.
+To become a member, download the membership application and mail it along with your payment to the following mailing address.
+Please do not mail cash.
+Alternatively, bring the completed membership application with you to the next public general meeting.
 We look forward to meeting you!

 - P.O.
 Box 65578, Dundas, Ontario, Canada L9H 6Y6